-Over the past two decades, the number of tourists who flock to Croatia each year has steadily risen.
+Over the past two decades, the number of tourists who travel to Croatia each year has steadily risen.
 In 2018, 18.6 million people visited the small Balkan republic, more than double the number that came just seven years before.

 Most of these tourists come in the summer and are destined for the country’s impeccable coastline, where picturesque villages full of ancient architecture – some dating back to Roman times – overlook white pebble beaches and the turquoise blue waters of the Adriatic Sea.

-Top Outdoor Activities in Croatia
+Top Outdoor Activities in Croatia in the Off-Season

 Aside from swimming in the summertime, Croatia is chock-full of other excellent outdoor activities that are best experienced in the shoulder seasons of autumn and spring.
 At these times of the year, the prices have subsided from summer highs and the weather is perfectly suited for spending the day outdoors.